Image from Canva

 5) Schools, Youth Programs, and Childcare

-Are your kids not too thrilled about the impending move?
+Are your kids not too thrilled about your upcoming overseas move?
 Get some tips from an experienced military spouse: 5 Ways to Get Military Kids Excited About Moving Overseas.

 6) Moving with Your Pet

-Ask your sponsor about your specific pet situation, and they should be able to point you in the right direction for the most updated information (don’t rely only on online searches for this!).
-The sponsor may also have a list of boarding/kennel facilities if you’re not able to secure a pet-friendly temporary lodging facility or hotel.
+Each country’s regulations regarding importation of pets are different and can change without notice.
+Ask your sponsor about your specific pet situation and they should be able to point you in the right direction for the most updated information.
+Don’t rely only on online searches for this, or even friends who've been stationed there recently, as the guidelines may be completely different now.

 See also: Options for Transporting Your Pet Overseas.